The Suit of Cups: Modern RWS Tarot Card Meanings

 Lots of Cups Cards In A Tarot Reading

 If you get lots of cups cards in a tarot reading, the situation is primarily driven by emotions, relationships, and intuition.
 Logic and practical action may be taking a back seat to what is being felt.
 This can point to a period of great creativity, deep love, and spiritual connection.
-However, it can also warn of being overwhelmed by emotions, seeing a situation through wishful thinking, or a lack of grounding.
-The path forward requires emotional intelligence, honesty with oneself, and listening to the wisdom of the heart without being drowned by its currents.
+However, it can also warn of emotional overwhelm, irrationality and social isolation.
+Mastery over the Suit of Cups requires emotional intelligence, self-honesty, and practical integration of ineffable, numinous experiences.

 The Cups Cards: Modern RWS Meanings